eddmann/eddmann.github.io/_posts/2018/2018-07-27-mince-pie-challenge-adding-the-bootstrap-endpoint-and-serverless-offline.md

         cors: true
 ```

-In this case we are explicitly supplying several additional environment variables to this particular handler.
+In this case, we are explicitly supplying several additional environment variables to this particular handler.
-As these are only required within this endpoint, following the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) states that they should only be supplied within here.
+As these are only required for this endpoint, the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) dictates that they should only be provided here.
-We are fetching these values from the stage specific configuration file (`config.dev.yml`), referencing the User Pool Client resource in a similar manor to how we reference the User Pool in the previous post.
+We are fetching these values from the stage-specific configuration file (`config.dev.yml`), referencing the User Pool Client resource in a similar manner to how we referenced the User Pool in the previous post.
 We also [enable CORS](https://serverless.com/framework/docs/providers/aws/events/apigateway/#enabling-cors) support within the API Gateway endpoint, as the API will be hosted on a different sub-domain to the client.

 ```yaml